claudiapisanti/Montecarlo-simulation-of-neutrons/README.md

 	0 0 6 # line 7 point source coordinates
 	```

 	- if line 6 is EST, type the probability of having a certain distribution.
-For the lefend of faces numbers see the picture below
+For the legend of faces numbers see the picture below

-		NB: the program altready normalize the probability distribution, so it will not be necessary that the sum of the probabilities of all the six faces is equal to 1.
+		**NB:** the program altready normalize the probability distribution, so it will not be necessary that the sum of the probabilities of all the six faces is equal to 1.

 	*example 2:* extended source with higher probability of particles coming from the top of the scintillator.
-In this case themajority of the neutrons come form th etop of the scintillator (face 1).
+In this case the majority of the neutrons comes form the top of the scintillator (face 1).

 	```
 	EST # line 5 spatial distribution
-	100 2 3 4 5 6 # line 6 probabilities that the particle is generated in a specific side of the scinitllator
+	100 2 3 4 5 6 # line 6 probability of generating the sorce in a specific face
 	```

 	- if line 6 is SPH, type the radius of the sphere.

 	*example 3:* spherical source of radius 6 cm

 	```
 	SPH # line 6 spatial distribution
 	6 # line 7 radius in cm